akaGallo/APTP_project/README.md

 ```

 ## GO and SINGULARITY
-We require Singularity, a container platform, for installation.
-After installing Singularity, you can install Planutils using pip3.
+<p align="justify">We require Singularity, a container platform, for installation.
+After installing Singularity, you can install Planutils using pip3.</p>

 1. Install GO
 ```bash